mdsumner/gdal-builds/README.md

 This builds:

-- `rocker-gdal-dev`, this is latest commit on osgeo/gdal, and latest release PROJ and GEOS, with a large number of R and Python packages that all use these vesions
+- `rocker-gdal-dev`, this starts with [rocker/verse](https://rocker-project.org/images/) and adds GDAL from latest commit, and latest release PROJ and GEOS, with a number of R packages that all use these versions
+- `rocker-gdal-dev-python`, this adds a large number of python packages also aligned to the GDAL, PROJ, and GEOS versions.

 You can do this to get into an interactive session, you’ll see bleeding edge GDAL and very recent PROJ and geos installs.

-    docker run --rm -ti ghcr.io/mdsumner/gdal-builds:rocker-gdal-dev
+    docker run --rm -ti ghcr.io/mdsumner/gdal-builds:rocker-gdal-dev-python  bash

+RStudio server is included which is why we start with bash explicitly rather than spin up the server.

 In there you can start R, and you can immediately do